depeperwinkel

 Smell and taste

 Didim is a spice that smells of forest and wet wood.
-It initially tastes mainly woody - associated with licorice - then a pleasant citrus note emerges, of mandarin .
+At first it tastes mainly woody - associated with licorice - then a pleasant citrus note emerges, of mandarin .

 The seeds are eaten 'out of hand', ground or mortared.
 Didim is delicious with lamb dishes, zucchini, potatoes and eggplant.